 5. Overtime Agreements and Contracts

 When you join a company or an organization, you get some contracts and overtime agreements regarding your post.
 These contracts contain many important information about your position and rights in the company.
-If a company isn’t providing you with any of these, it might create a problem in the future for you.
+If a company isn’t providing you with any of these, it might create a problem for you in the future.
 Let’s talk about how important these contracts are.

 5.1.
 The Importance of a Written Agreement for Overtime Work